 So, between the 18th and 20th-century Russian virtuosi, there is a whole step of difference.
 It is important to be aware of that.
 But let’s stick to a more commonly accepted 440 Hz A.

-With an app iPhone or Android and learn how to tune your instrument.
+With an app on iPhone or Android and learn how to tune your instrument.

-Our smartphones replace many devices, now.
-It wouldn’t even occur to many young players to buy a diapason when they have your iPhone or Android phone with them.
+Our smartphones have replaced many devices now.
+It wouldn’t even occur to many young players to buy a diapason when they have their iPhone or Android phone with them.

 It is the way many beginners will do.
 Good violinists and/or professionals won’t use an app to tune their violin or fiddle, I will explain why.

 All right, let’s say we use an app to tune up our instrument.
 I would recommend to:

 - Setup the app and choose the A you want: by default, it is set to 440 Hz;

 - Start with the A string because it is with this string that you will start when or if you tune your violin without an app.
 Do not just look at the app, but try to educate your ear in the meantime.

 - Now tune the D string, first by looking at the needle; then, forget the visual representation of the sound, and play the D string together with the A string.
 Listen to that pure 5th.
 Hearing that sound is crucial to develop your ear and be able to tune the violin by yourself one day.